Characters of Henry Danger and Danger Force: Joey

 Joey (Jerry Trainor) appears in "Thumb War".
 He is one of the Thumb Buddies.
 He mentions to Kid Danger and Captain Man that he has a sister who speaks with a lisp.

-In the Danger Force episode "The Danger Force Awakens", the Thumb Buddies are among the inmates that are accidentally freed from Swellview Penitentiary.
-After Jack Frittleman admitted that he used to be a good guy, the Thumb Buddies quote "So were we".
+In the Danger Force episode "The Danger Force Awakens", the Thumb Buddies are among the inmates who are accidentally freed from Swellview Penitentiary.

 Arc

 Arc (Owen Joyner) appears in "Knight & Danger".
 The character crosses over from Knight Squad.
-After being transported to Swellview from his dimension, he and Ciara helps Captain Man and Kid Danger stop Ryker.
+After being transported to Swellview from his dimension, he and Ciara help Captain Man and Kid Danger stop Ryker.

 Ciara

 Ciara (Daniella Perkins) appears in "Knight & Danger".
 The character crosses over Knight Squad.
-After being transported to Swellview from her dimension, she and Arc helps Captain Man and Kid Danger stop Ryker.
+After being transported to Swellview from her dimension, she and Arc help Captain Man and Kid Danger stop Ryker.

 Ryker

 Ryker (Geno Segers) appears in "Knight & Danger".
 The character crosses over Knight Squad.
 He is the former ruler of Astoria from another reality who was accidentally brought to Captain Man's reality by Bill Evil following his last attempt to take over Astoria.
-While finding out that his magic doesn't work in this reality, Ryker tricked Captain Man and Kid Danger in helping him obtain weapons and getting back to his world.
+While finding out that his magic does not work in this reality, Ryker tricked Captain Man and Kid Danger in helping him obtain weapons and getting back to his world.
 His plans are thwarted when Arc and Ciara reveal his true motives.

 Deuce Van Nuys

-Deuce Van Nuys (Mike Caron) is a movie director in Hollywood that hires the Danger Force to protect a movie which turns out to be fake.
+Deuce Van Nuys (Mike Caron) is a movie director in Hollywood who hires the Danger Force to protect a movie which turns out to be fake.